LaoSong132/Database-Project-6/README.md

 ## <span style="color:blue">Business Rules</span>
 * A valid credit/debit card must be available for order confirmation.
-### II.
-All meals in a single order must be delivered to the same location.
+* All meals in a single order must be delivered to the same location.
-### III.
-All meals in a single order must be paid for using the same payment method.
+* All meals in a single order must be paid for using the same payment method.
-### IV.
-User must be at least 21 to order alcoholic beverages
+* User must be at least 21 to order alcoholic beverages
-### V. Minor(18 and under) are not allowed to place orders on this application
+* Minor(18 and under) are not allowed to place orders on this application
-### VI.
-No access from third parties allowed
+* No access from third parties allowed
-### VII.
-Application has the rights to revoke account if false information is detected
+* Application has the rights to revoke account if false information is detected

 ## <span style="color:blue">EERD</span>![](ProjectEERD.png)